Silicon Quantum Computing

 The Company’s laboratories have a long and auspicious history.
 Since 1999, UNSW Sydney has fostered a state-of-the-art quantum research facility on its campus at Kensington through CQC2T.
 Today, thanks to significant investment coupled with a determined vision, the new and continually developing lab infrastructure has been purpose built to carry SQC’s work well into the future.

-0dot quantum integrated circuit by 2023
+0dot quantum integrated circuit by 2023 achieved

 0state-of-the-art labs